12 Online Horoscopes Written by Real, Legitimate Astrologers

-- If you have time for an astrologer who provides extra detail, I especially like CafeAstrology.com, whose astrologer is Annie Heese.
-Intelligent, lengthy horoscopes, done in "decans," are published on that site.
+- For extra detail I especially like CafeAstrology.com.
+Intelligent, lengthy horoscopes, done in "decans" for greater accuracy, are published on that site.

-- Other astrologers might be new online, or they forecast in languages besides English.
-Some require readers to register for free horoscopes.
-Others offer paid memberships allowing access to in-depth information or the next day's horoscope.
+- Some astrologers ask readers to register for free horoscopes or offer paid memberships allowing access to in-depth information or the next day's horoscope.
 One premium daily horoscope site that professional astrologers consider worth its price is AstroDienst.
 Guest access is free!

-- As hard as it is to believe, daily horoscope writing, online or in print, pays so little that most real astrologers also sell, from their websites, natal horoscopes, birthday horoscopes (also called solar return charts), compatibility horoscopes , answers to questions (horary astrology), telephone consultations, books or e-books, apps, or memberships allowing entry to privileged areas of their sites.
+- As hard as it is to believe, horoscope writing, online or in print, pays very little.
+So astrologers often sell from their personal websites natal horoscopes, compatibility readings, answers to questions (horary astrology), telephone consultations, books or e-books, apps, or memberships with exclusive benefits.

 - I can't guarantee that all of the above paid horoscopes will be fully custom-written or will exactly forecast your future, but selling them is legitimate.

 - What's not legitimate: an astrology website plastered with advertisements for "psychic" services.
 Astrology is not psychic.
 It must be studied and learned.